Berkeley Empirical Legal Studies (BELS) Graduate Fellowship

 - Opportunities for informal scholarly exchange with other Fellows from many UCB departments, faculty members from Berkeley Law and other units on campus, and with many of the visiting scholars doing research at CSLS.

 Applications are accepted annually during a 6-week period from late February to early April.
 For more information about the application process, click here.
-Fellows are announced no later than My 2 each year.
+Fellows are announced no later than the first week of May each year.